jeroenvdmbrugge/SDS-CP012-ai-adventure-game/README.md

 ## Project Objectives

-**Link to Dataset:**
+Build an app which uses an LLM to generate an adventure game which generates a narrative based on the users responses.

 ## Project Phases & Timeline

-**Data Cleaning & Analysis (Week 1)**
+**Prompting LLM (Week 1)**
-- Handling null values, fixing data types, data inconsistencies
-- EDA, understanding distributions, outliers, relationships of features with target variable
-- Correlation analysis

-**Feature Engineering & Model Selection (Week 2 & 3)**
-- Building new features, one hot encoding, feature scaling
-- Handling outliers through statistical and heuristic methods
-- Normalisation or Standardisation of input features is the ML algorithm in the pipeline requires it
+- Use Open AI/Huggingface API to call an LLM
+- Test prompting the LLM with example job description and CVs

+**Chaining Chats (Week 2)**
+- Use Langchain to keep a chat history and ask for user responses
+- Finetune the AI and prompts
+- Test fine tuned model

 **Deployment (Week 4)**
-- Building a streamlit app
+- Build a streamlit interface
-- Deploying model to app
+- Deploy model to streamlit
-- Deploying app to streamlit cloud
+- Deploy app to streamlit cloud